 A native Californian, she was born and raised in San Bernardino.

 Director Bargmann earned a Master of Business Administration degree from the Pepperdine University School of Business and Management, and a Master of Science degree in social work from San Diego State University.

-An internationally recognized social justice leader, Heumann has been a longtime human rights advocate - especially for people with disabilities.
-Since the early 1970s, when she sued the New York City Board of Education and became the school system’s first teacher in a wheelchair, her efforts have been instrumental to the disability rights movement and other movements for justice.
+An internationally recognized social justice leader, Heumann was a longtime human rights advocate - especially for people with disabilities.
+Since the early 1970s, when she sued the New York City Board of Education and became the school system’s first teacher in a wheelchair, her efforts were instrumental to the disability rights movement and other movements for justice.